TimSchneider42/easywake/README.md

 First, configure wake-on-lan on the machine you want to wake up:

+1. Make sure that wake-on-lan is enabled in the bios.

-1. Install `ethtool` via `sudo apt install ethtool`
+2. Install `ethtool` via `sudo apt install ethtool`

-2. Enable wake-on-lan persistently.
+3. Enable wake-on-lan persistently.
 This requires you to copy the file `wol.service` of this repository to `/etc/systemd/system/wol.service` and replace "eth0" inside of this file with the name of your network interface.
 You can obtain this name by running `ip addr`.
 Enable the WOL service via
 ```bash
 sudo systemctl daemon-reload
 sudo systemctl enable wol